 and working extra, in order to pay off my loan and save enough money to comfortably quit my job.
 I refinanced my house at the all-time low of 3.75%, which meant if I managed it wisely and carefully and rented it out fully furnished to short-term visitors, I'd actually make just over $1,000USD/month on top of the mortgage (of which $100 extra went to the principal loan amount in order to pay off my house more quickly).
 I budgeted $30/day so a little remained, just in case.
 Could I really do it?!

 I arrived in Australia from Seattle, Washington a few months ago.
-Being a not very large person at 5'6 and 135lbs, it took a while to find the bike I felt really comfortable on.
-One that wasn't way too big like my Seattle KLR 650, but was able to get me around this great country.
+Being a not very large person at 5'6 and 135lbs, it took a while to find the bike I felt really comfortable on, but could still handle the Ozzie terrain and sometimes extreme winds.
+One that wasn't way too big like my Seattle KLR, but was able to get me around this great country.
 I decided it was time to get a smaller bike, probably a 250cc.
 A lot of naysayers said things like "it'll get you to the shops, but that's about it".

 I started in Canberra, Australia, heading over to the South Coast of NSW, then heading south towards Melbourne along the coast towards Victoria.
 It was too damn cold though, so I backtracked and spent a few days in Sydney before heading back to Canberra to await a rack and windscreen from the States.

 Once the bike was ready to roll again, I headed for Cavendish, south of the Grampians National Park about 1,000km from Canberra, to the Horizons Unlimited adventure motorcycle event.